itechf-s/fincz-blog/content/en/posts/java-questions-and-answers.md

 - It states that the dependency should be on abstractions rather than concrete implementations.
 - This principle promotes loose coupling, flexibility, and facilitates easier unit testing and modular design.

+#### Java Language Basics
+1. What is autoboxing and unboxing?
+   - Autoboxing is the automatic conversion of a primitive type to its corresponding wrapper class type.
+Unboxing is the opposite, converting a wrapper class object to its primitive type.

+2. What is a static initializer block?
+   - A static initializer block is a block of code inside a class that is executed only once when the class is loaded.
+It is used to initialize static variables or perform any other one-time initialization.

+### 1. What are the differences between `equals()` and `hashCode()` methods?

+- `equals()`: It is a method used to compare the equality of two objects in Java.
+By default, it checks for reference equality

+- `hashCode()`: It is a method that returns a hash code value for an object.
+The `hashCode()` method is used in hash-based data structures like `HashMap` and `HashSet` to determine the object's bucket or location.

+### 2. What is the difference between method overloading and method overriding?

+Method Overloading:
+- It involves having multiple methods in a class with the same name but different parameters.
+- The methods are differentiated based on the number, type, or order of parameters.
+- Method overloading is determined at compile-time (static polymorphism).
+- Overloaded methods can have different return types.

+Method Overriding:
+- It involves creating a method in the subclass with the same name and parameters as in the superclass.
+- The method in the subclass provides a different implementation of the method defined in the superclass.
+- Method overriding is determined at runtime (dynamic polymorphism).
+- Overridden methods must have the same return type or a covariant (subclass) return type.

+### 3. What is the purpose of the `volatile` keyword in Java?
+- It ensures that any thread reading the variable always sees the most up-to-date value.
+- The `volatile` keyword is useful in
+-
 ### Advanced Java Interview Questions and Very Short Answers for Experienced Software Developers

 Here are some advanced Java interview questions along with very short answers that can be helpful for a 12-year software developer: